-The Heaphy Track is located along the west coast on the South Island of New Zealand.
+The Heaphy Track is located along the west coast of the South Island of New Zealand.
 The hike is through expansive tussock fields and lush forests before reaching a rugged coastline.
-The longest of the Great Walks, the start and end of the Heaphy is seven hours driving time.
-The logistics of organizing transportation can be a bit frustrating and expensive.
+The longest of the Great Walks, the start and end of the Heaphy is seven hours of driving time.

 The Heaphy Track is in the Kahurangi National Park, the northern region of the South Island.
 There are two entrances to the hike.
 One entrance is close to Bainham, with the trail originating at the Brown Hut.
 Half of the track crosses inland through the Kahurangi until reaching the coast.
 The coastal section crosses the Heaphy River and Kohaihai River along a scenic stretch of the west coast.
 The southern entrance to the hike is at Kohaihai, just north of Karamea.